Lagunita Theme

 Biography

-Previously, I earned my PhD in Electrical Engineering from Stanford University in January 2024 as an NSF Graduate Research Fellow, advised by Prof. John Pauly and Prof. Mert Pilanci.
+Prior to joining Microsoft, I earned my PhD in Electrical Engineering from Stanford University in January 2024 as an NSF Graduate Research Fellow, advised by Prof. John Pauly and Prof. Mert Pilanci.
 During my PhD, I worked on diffusion models, probabilistic reasoning with LLMs, computer vision, memory-efficient learning, self-supervised learning, robustness under distribution shifts, and medical/computational imaging.

 Earlier, I held research internships at NVIDIA (Learning and Perception Research Team), Microsoft Research, and ETH Zurich, working on robust diffusion models, probabilistic inference for LLMs, and ultrasound imaging, respectively.